Sarah-Shahid/Sarah-Summiya-Zoha_SudokuGame/README.md

 **- bool isvalid():** It checks if the entry is valid according to the sudoku rules.
 **- void initialboard():** It generates a valid sudokuboard and then generates a partially filled version of it to start the game.
 **- int userEntry():** It lets the user choose the row and column number and then takes an input if it is valid.
 **-void hint():** It generates hint on user’s demand.
 The hint is generated in the cell indicated by the user.
 Rand function is used to generate a number between 1-9, the number satisfying the suduko rules (isvalid function) is placed in the cell.
+**-bool isComplete():** Whenever the user enters an input or calls a hint, this function checks if the board is valid and complete and if it is, it ends the program.

 ## Execution Instructions:
 1) Open your C++ compiler or terminal to run the code.